Bacillus Subtilis Can Survive in Extreme Acidity

 Lactobacillus Rhamnosus Can Help With Digestive Issues

 Lactobacillus Rhamnosus gg is an extremely well researched probiotic strain.
 It was patented in 1985 and there have been numerous studies proving more than 44 health benefits of this good bacteria.
-Lactobacillus gg, also known as Lactobacillus Rhamnosus gg, has superb intestinal wall adhesion and thus considered a good probiotic for clearing the way for your body’s native friendly bacterial strains.
+Lactobacillus gg, also known as Lactobacillus Rhamnosus gg, has extremely good intestinal wall adhesion and thus considered a good probiotic for clearing the way for your body’s native friendly bacterial strains.
 This probiotic is best for stimulating the immune system, fighting allergies and helping people have fewer sick days.
-Additionally, it also has some digestive benefits for those with digestive issues.
+Additionally it also has some digestive benefits for those with digestive issues.
 You can read more of L rhamnosus benefits below: Decrease leaky gut symptoms, Decrease IBS symptoms, Decrease constipation.

 L. Plantarum Has Been Shown to Reduce Gastrointestinal Problems